zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/layouts/integration.md

 {% image caption="If the addon is not listed double check Essentials Premium has been installed."%}
 ![Enable Layouts Addon](/assets/ytp/layouts/integration/enable-addon.gif)
 {% /image %}

----

-## Follow through

-## 1. Create a Layout Library

-Let's create a new Layout Library on the current site to store all the Forms we'll create on our site.

-### 2.